cmjpen/VTuber-Clip-Translator/README.md

     pip install -r requirements.txt
     ```

 3. Download `ffmpeg` and add it to your system path.
+Instructions for this can be found here: https://phoenixnap.com/kb/ffmpeg-windows

 ## Usage